jarosado0911/Old-Solver-Codes/README.md

 # Old-Solver-Codes
-These are old test codes I made for solving HH model on a neuron --> deprecated, but gives some examples on how to use libraries.
+These are old test codes I made for solving HH model on a neuron using C# --> deprecated, but gives some examples on how to use libraries.